 Fate of Crew

-According to villagers, the crew survived and traveled as far as Paiambit, where they were captured by the Japanese Army then taken down the Sepik River to Moim, when they were made to dig their own graves, then shot.
-According to them, only three graves (not five) are said to be at Moim.
+According to villagers, the crew survived and walked as far as Paiambit, where they were captured by the Imperial Japanese Army (IJA) then taken to Moim north of the Sepik River.
+At the village, they were were made to dig their own graves, then shot.
+According to local people there were only three graves (not five) at Moim.
 Who is buried at Moim, if anybody, has yet to be ascertained.

-There is a complete Australian file at AWM which refers to "Five survivors from an identified aircraft, possibly RAAF", which crashed west of Moim in March / April 44".
+There is a complete file in the Australian War Memorial (AWM) collection that refers to "Five survivors from an unidentified aircraft, possibly RAAF", which crashed west of Moim in March / April 44".
 There were no Royal Australian Air Force (RAAF) aircraft wrecks anywhere near this area.
-This file, beyond any doubt whatsoever, refers to this B-25's crew.
+This file, beyond any doubt whatsoever, refers to the crew of this B-25.

-The file reveals that one of the Japanese interrogated during 1945 at Wewak was Lt.
+The file reveals that during 1945, one of the Japanese Prisoners Of War (POWs) interrogated at Wewak was Lt.
 General Nakano Hidemitsu, Commanding Officer of the Japanese Army 51st Division.
 He claimed, among other things, that a Colonel Hori Keijiro, Commander of the 102nd Infantry Regiment, then based at Marienberg, had knowledge of the capture of five Allied airmen circa March-April 44.
 The Australian legal team then interrogated Keijiro, also captured at Wewak, who signed a statement that five airmen indeed had been brought to him at Marienberg from an unidentified airplane loss in March/April 1944.